 Prepare network mapping for Hyper-V VM disaster recovery to Azure

-This article helps you to understand and prepare for network mapping when you replicate Hyper-V VMs in System Center Virtual Machine Manager (VMM) clouds to Azure, or to a secondary site, using the Azure Site Recovery service.
+This article helps you understand and prepare for network mapping when you replicate Hyper-V VMs in System Center Virtual Machine Manager (VMM) clouds to Azure, or to a secondary site, by using the Azure Site Recovery service.

 Prepare network mapping for replication to Azure

 • Network connection—Ensures that replicated Azure VMs are connected to the mapped network.
-All machines which fail over on the same network can connect to each other, even if they failed over in different recovery plans.
+All machines that fail over on the same network can connect to each other, even if they failed over in different recovery plans.

 Network mapping works as follows: